 Meetings of the Chester Cycling Campaign are held monthly on the first Wednesday of the month.
 Find out more.

 Cycling Matters! is the quarterly newsletter of the Chester Cycling Campaign, distributed through local bike shops, libraries and other information points.

 Constitution of the Chester Cycling Campaign

-The Constitution of the Chester Cycling Campaign was approved at the Annual General Meeting held on 5 February 2003, and subsequently amended at the Annual General Meeting held on 6 February 2013.
-A copy of the Constitution is provided here in PDF format (64KB).
+The Constitution of the Chester Cycling Campaign was approved at the Annual General Meeting held on 5 February 2003, and which was subsequently amended at the Annual General Meetings held in 2009, 2013 and 2022, and at an Extraordinary General Meeting held in July 2022.

 If you have any comments or updates regarding this website, then contact the Chester Cycling Campaign webmaster by submitting a comment.